building-envelope-data/machine/README.md

 # Debian Production Machine

+The network of databases [buildingenvelopedata.org](https://www.buildingenvelopedata.org/) is based on databases and one metabase.
+This repository can be used to set up the machine either to deploy a [database](https://github.com/ise621/database) or to deploy the [metabase](https://github.com/ise621/metabase).

 The machine has two ext4 disks namely one root disk running Debian and one initially empty data disk.
 The data disk is partitioned, formatted, and mounted to `/app/data` as described below.
 The machine setup is mostly done by